Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ## C#

 Hey look, a site that cannot handle both window sizes properly.
 The (pretty terrible) nav-pane, which I'll cover in a moment, disappears completely in half-width view.
 The burger menu in the top left opens up the site-wide nav-menu which is useless.
 The tiny little 3 dot menu in the top *right* corner opens up the nav-pane that people actually want, but only after an additional click on "Table of Contents" because why bother making it easy or convenient.
-I mean why would you possibly need to view *other* pages than the one you're currently on?

 ![alt text](image-18.png)